grimme-lab/qc2-teaching/doc/apps-ex.rst

 1. Construct the geometry of reactant and product for each reaction (*e.g.* using ``Avogadro``).

-2. Optimize the geometries using PBEh-3c.
-Use the following call.
+2. Optimize the geometries using PBEh-3c and C\ :sub:`1` symmetry.
+Prepare the calculation using:

    .. code-block:: none